berengers/SSPService/README.md

-# Teads Test
+# SSP Service

 This project is a minimal viable product of a supply side platform.

 ## Getting Started

-Place yourself in the directory "TeadsTest".
+Place yourself in the directory "SSPService".
 Start by installing the dependencies by running.

 ```